xenesty/AkashaScanner/README.md

 I may consider writing a document about the JSON file schema, though I think they are pretty self-explanatory.

-### How do I import the scan results to Paimon.moe?
+### How do I import the scan results to Paimon.moe/Seelie.me?
-First, export your scan results to a format compatible with Paimon.moe using the Akasha Scanner.
+First, export your scan results to a format compatible with Paimon.moe/Seelie.me using the Akasha Scanner.
-Then, go to [Settings](https://paimon.moe/settings) in Paimon.moe.
+Then, go to [Paimon.moe](https://paimon.moe/settings) or [Seelie.me](https://seelie.me/settings).
 Select "Export & Import Data" and import the file you just exported.

 ### I have other questions